Origen-SDK/rfcs/text/0000-abstract-digsrc-digcap-support.md

 - tester.store():
-This method would also need an update for UFlex to handle digcap or HRAM (or MTO?).
+This method would also need an update for UFlex to handle digcap, HRAM or MTO.

 ~~~
 ------------------------------------------------------------------------------